NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ### Radial lines

-Create N-radial lines equally spaced around the point starting from the inner radius and exteding out to the outer radius.
+Create N-radial lines equally spaced around the point starting from the inner radius and extending out to the outer radius.

 ## <a name="xy-to-line"></a> ![XY to Line](images/xyline.svg) XY to Line
 This creates geodesic, great circle, or simple lines based on starting and ending coordinates in each table record.
 One of the coordinates can be from a point layer geometry or both can come from the attribute table data where each record has a starting x-coordinate, starting y-coordinate, and an ending x-coordinate and ending y-coordinate.